yusufafify/Calculator-CLI/README.md

 Follow these steps to set up your development environment and ensure code quality from your first commit.

+### 0. Install MSYS2 and Configure It in VS Code (Windows Only)

+To build C code with `make` or `gcc` on Windows, install [MSYS2](https://www.msys2.org/) and configure it as the compiler in VS Code.

+  **Download and Install MSYS2**
+   - Visit the official site: [https://www.msys2.org](https://www.msys2.org)
+   - Download the installer and follow the setup instructions.

 ### 1. Create a New Python Virtual Environment

 ```sh